ecomp-shONgit/ecomparatio/exampledumps/README.md

 # import export
-The "IN" menu button can be used to upload the .json dump of a compararison.
+The "IN" menu button can be used to upload the .json dump of a comparison.
 This dump can be created with the "JSON" button in the menu.